-"Suddenly, it wasn't just about the desire to fly and challenge oneself, and the fear of flying," Catlin said.
+"Suddenly, it wasn't just about the desire to fly and challenge oneself," Catlin said.
 "It's a little bit about the idea of parenting in general, giving our kids the right tools so that when they leave the nest they can soar but not make decisions that have them crash and burn."

 Loss became a prominent element in the script.
-"As I read the story, I thought, 'How does a parent survive having a kid not make it?"
-Catlin said.
+"As I read the story, I thought, 'How does a parent survive having a kid not make it?' " Catlin said.